 Defined contribution schemes carry a proportion of amounts yet to be allocated.
-This unallocated amount arises because the financial report of the Scheme is prepared on an accrual basis while monies are allocated to members on a cash basis.
+This unallocated amount arises because the financial statement of the Scheme is prepared on an accrual basis while monies are allocated to members on a cash basis.

-The Scheme also values the investments reported in the financial statements at fair value (refer Notes 2(c)(e) and 4), while the unit prices used to determine the member benefit liabilities are based on the underlying investment movements using redemption value (refer Note 3).
-The redemption value is adjusted for disposal costs.
-This difference in valuation methods is reflected in the investment allocation amount in the statement of financial position.
+The Scheme also values the investments reported in the financial statements at fair value (refer Notes 2(c)(e) and 4), while the unit prices used to determine the member benefit liabilities are based on soft close unit prices.
+This difference in valuation is reflected in the investment allocation amount in the statement of financial position.